kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 These are platform technologies in their own right.
 Each has its own ecosystem, tooling, documentation, operational practices, support channels, and experts.
 The application framework does not need to absorb all of them in order for them to be usable.
 This is an important difference from earlier eras of enterprise Java, when application servers and frameworks often had to provide a much larger portion of the programming and operational model.
 Cloud-native infrastructure has moved many concerns outward.
 That changes what an application framework needs to own.

-## The Application Ecosystem Is Larger Than the Framework Ecosystem
+## The Application Ecosystem Is Larger Than the Framework Ecosystem { #application-ecosystem }

 A useful way to think about a Kora application is: